timbeaudet/knowledge_base/faq/today.md

-# Objectives for Today 2022-10-30
+# Objectives for Today 2022-10-31

-- Tyre Bytes accounting ...
-- Business Review of Tyre Bytes adventure through October 2022.
-  - Announcing Racing Simulator vs Racing Games
-- Probably writing some scripts for videos...
-- Arts and Crafts stream (making a new wallet)

-Might be a shorter day as its Sunday and I have F1 to watch.
+## Happy Halloweeny!
+- Updating of Key Performance Indicators for the adventure!
+- Updating of the discord/weekly topics
+- Updating the weekly plans for week #???
+- Collecting all the racing games released on Steam.

+## Time Block 2: (9am - 12pm ish)
+- Finalization of Market Research video.

+## Time Block 3: (12pm - 3pm ish)
+- Finishing a devlog script (Does size matter?)